Tesla shares soar 21per cent as surprise profit answers skeptics

 But Tesla rallies have been short-lived before.

 Investors in the past have shown impatience with the company's serial failures to meet financial and production targets.
-Earlier this month, Tesla shares slumped after the company reported delivering 97,000 vehicles for the third quarter, just short of analysts' forecasts and only 2per cent ahead of the previous quarter.
+Earlier this month, Tesla shares slumped after the company reported delivering 97,000 vehicles for the third quarter, only 2per cent ahead of the previous quarter.

 But Tesla on Wednesday exceeded promises by billionaire Musk, who in July said Tesla would break even in the third quarter and turn a profit by the end of 2019.